Online Master of Public Administration

 - Urban/Regional Planner

-PayScale reports an average annual wage around $70,000 for professionals with an MPA credential.
-There is the potential to earn more as financial manager, business operation specialist, management analyst, and data analyst averaging over $90,000 according to the Bureau of Labor Statistics.
+PayScale reports an average annual wage of around $75,000 for professionals with an MPA credential.
+There is the potential to earn more as a financial manager, business operation specialist, management analyst, community service manager, and data analyst, averaging over $105,000, according to the Bureau of Labor Statistics.

 Job Growth Heading link